Climate and Average Weather Year Round in Loreto Mexico

 The cloudiest month of the year in Loreto is August, during which on average the sky is overcast or mostly cloudy 56% of the time.

 0% clear 20% mostly clear 40% partly cloudy 60% mostly cloudy 80% overcast 100%

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Loreto varies throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Loreto is September, with an average of 4.0 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 18% on September 7.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Loreto experiences some seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 3.1 months, from July 18 to October 23, with a sliding 31-day rainfall of at least 0.5 inches.
-The most rain falls during the 31 days centered around September 5, with an average total accumulation of 2.0 inches.
+The month with the most rain in Loreto is September, with an average rainfall of 1.8 inches.

 The rainless period of the year lasts for 8.9 months, from October 23 to July 18.
-The least rain falls around May 8, with an average total accumulation of 0.0 inches.
+The month with the least rain in Loreto is April, with an average rainfall of 0.0 inches.